-Whether you favour espresso, americanos, lattes or cappuccinos; iced, decaf, instant or filter – Coffee Day is the day to savour and appreciate your beverage, and maybe even pick one up for free at certain chains in the USA.
+Whether a person favors straight espresso, americanos, lattes or cappuccinos; iced, decaf, instant or filter – Coffee Day is the day to savor and appreciate everything to do with this delightful little beverage.
+And perhaps it will even be possible to pick one up for free at certain coffee shop chains, particularly in the US.

-We all know that coffee tastes amazing.
-Plus, many of us are aware of the fact that it can give us a much-needed energy boost.
-After all, this is why we tend to have a cup of coffee first thing in the morning, right?
-However, did you know that the benefits of coffee extend a lot further than this?
+While not every human on earth agrees, a majority of people all over the world seem to think coffee tastes amazing.
+Plus, many people are also aware of the fact that it can give us a much-needed energy boost.
+After all, this is why people tend to have a cup of coffee first thing in the morning, isn’t it?

 History of International Coffee Day